NxPKG/khulnasoft-docs/content/waf/rate-limiting-rules/request-rate.md

 {{<Aside type="warning" header="Important">}}

-* The Cloudflare data center ID (`cf.colo.id`) is a mandatory characteristic of every rate limiting rule to ensure that counters are not shared across data centers.
+* The Khulnasoft data center ID (`cf.colo.id`) is a mandatory characteristic of every rate limiting rule to ensure that counters are not shared across data centers.
 This characteristic does not appear in the rule configuration in the dashboard, but you must include it when [creating rate limiting rules via API](/waf/rate-limiting-rules/create-api/).

-* The available characteristics depend on your Cloudflare plan.
+* The available characteristics depend on your Khulnasoft plan.
 Refer to [Availability](/waf/rate-limiting-rules/#availability) for more information.

 {{</Aside>}}